DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

 # Component

 To initialise the MAX17055 component we have several inputs.
 These are stored as sliders with explicit maximums and minimums as well as default values.

-All capacity values are given in `mAh` this includes `inputs.designcap, outputs.capacity,outputs.fullcapacity`.
-Current values are given in `mA` this includes `inputs.ichg, outputs.inst_curr, outputs.avg_curr`.
-Resistance values for the current sense resist (`inputs.rsense`) are in `mOhm`.
-The voltage outputs and inputs are in `V`.
-This applies to `inputs.empty_voltage,inputs.recovery_voltage,outputs.inst_voltage,outputs.avg_voltage`

-The time values `outputs.tte,outputs.ttf` are in hours.
-The following outputs are given as percentages `outputs.soc, outputs.fullcapnorm, outputs.age`.

 Capacity and current rsolution is dependent on the current sensors resistance.
 As stated by the MAX17055 User Guide in Table 1.3.
 The resolutions are given below.